ZiadSafwat/WinArpSpoof/README.md

 🪪 License

 This project is licensed under the MIT License.
 However, it uses the WinPcap library, which is licensed under the BSD 3-Clause License.
-Both licenses are included in this repository.